Post-Primary Assessment and Diagnosis – English (PPAD-E)

 useful in establishing and reviewing literacy standards

-The PPAD-E has a secure software application that converts raw scores to standard scores and generates group and individual summary reports.
+A unique feature of the PPAD-E assessment is the accompanying secure online "scoring and reporting tool" application that converts raw scores to standard scores and generates group and individual summary reports.
 A range of suggestions outlining evidence-based SET interventions and research-validated in-class approaches will be provided based on student score profiles.

 The suggested interventions and in-class approaches are based on the 2019 edition of the NEPS publication, Effective Interventions for Struggling Readers, a freely available on-line resource designed for Irish schools.